An AI-based empathic virtual companion to track changing health states in persons living with dementia.

 Mentia has won a coveted Small Business Innovation Research (SBIR) award from the National Institute (NIH) to extend MentiaCompanion’s functionality so that its AI-driven personas can detect potential acute health events in older adults with cognitive decline, and alert health and care professionals before their condition escalates.

-Early intervention could shave billions off the global public health spend by helping manage the comorbidities that so often accompany a dementia diagnosis, such as COPD and diabetes.
+Aside from individual wellbeing, early intervention could shave billions off the global public health spend by helping manage the comorbidities that so often accompany a dementia diagnosis, such as COPD and diabetes.
 The US, alone, spends some $100 billion more on dementia-impacted patients than those over 65-years without a dementia diagnosis.

-Phase 1 begins in August 2025 and will run for 12 months.
+Phase 1 begins in October 2025 and will run for 12 months.